arm-university/RPi-Pico-projects-for-schools/Markdown.md

 ### 5

 Often visualizing data is one of the best ways of seeing what is happening.
-We can use the library MatPlotLib—a specialist library for data visualization—to plot the data.
+We can use the library MatPlotLibï¿½a specialist library for data visualizationï¿½to plot the data.
 It first needs importing:

 ![025_02](/images/025_02.png)